The Best Strategies for Women to Negotiate a Higher Salary

 When to Negotiate a Counter Offer

 If you are absolutely thrilled with a job offer, you can accept it right away.
 Or, you can take a little extra time to be sure.
 Carefully evaluate the offer, comparing it to the job you have now, the future prospects at your current employer, and the other jobs you have applied for.
-Consider the benefits, perks, retirement plan, stock options and other extras before you start negotiating.
-Here are some employee perks you may be able to negotiate.
+Consider the benefits, perks, retirement plan, stock options, and other extras before you start negotiating.
+Know which employee perks are typically open to negotiation.

 Tips for Women for Asking for More Money

-Know How Much You Want to Earn.
 Before you even think about negotiating salary, it’s important to know how much you expect to earn in your next job.
 If the offer isn’t close, you don’t need to take it.
 If you were expecting $60,000, for example, and the offer is for $40,000 it is probably too much of a reach.
 Rethink your expectations and realize this probably isn’t the job for you.
-Here’s how to determine what salary range you should be looking for.

-Get the Hiring Manager on Your Side.
 The hiring manager can be your advocate for a better offer.
-If he or she really wants to hire you, they can push human resources or management to get your more.
+If he or she really wants to hire you, they can push human resources or management to get you more.
 One way to approach it is to say something like, “I would be thrilled with the position, but is there any leeway in the compensation package?”
 That way you’re not directly asking for more, you’re simply inquiring.

-Be Careful What You Say.
-There are good ways—and not so good ways—to ask for more money.
+There are good ways — and not so good ways — to ask for more money.
 There are some things you should avoid saying when you're negotiating salary because they won't help you make the case.

-Know That You Don’t Have to Take the Job.
-If there is no way that you and the organization can come to terms on a reasonable compensation package that is agreeable to both you and the company, if a counter offer doesn’t help bridge the gap, you can politely decline the offer and continue your job search.
+If there is no way that you and the organization can come to terms on a reasonable compensation package that is agreeable to both you and the company, if a counteroffer doesn’t help bridge the gap, you can politely decline the offer and continue your job search.